 Hyperbaric oxygen therapy

-Some, but not very many, hospitals have a hyperbaric chamber.
-Smaller units may be available in outpatient center.
+Some hospitals have a hyperbaric chamber.
+Smaller units may be available in outpatient centers.

 Hyperbaric therapy can help wounds, especially infected wounds, heal more quickly.
 The therapy may be used to treat: